enyosolutions/vue-awesome-components/docs/guide/awesomeform/events/readme.md

+---
+sidebar: auto
+---

-# Events of Ajax table
+# Events of AwesomeTable

-The AjaxTable component features some events to create some interaction.
+The AwesomeTable component features some events to create some interaction.

 ## refresh

-Called when the refresh button is clicked ['image']!(./images/ajaxtable-refresh.png)
+Called when the refresh button is clicked ['image']!(./images/awesometable-refresh.png)

 ## create